starschema/clj-tableau/README.md

 REST API support is a new addition to clj-tableau.
 Our implementation uses the `clj-http` and `data.xml` clojure libraries.
 This new namespace allows to query site, group & user related information supplied by Tableau Server.

+The first step is to require the namespace in our REPL:

+    (require '[clj-tableau.restapi :refer :all])

+You have two options for logging onto your desired Tableau Server:

+##### Using logon-to-server:

+    (logon-to-server "http://tableau-server.com" "TestSite" "JohnDoe" "secret")

+##### Using with-tableau-rest-api

+    (with-tableau-rest-api [sess ["http://tableau-server.com" "TestSite" "JohnDoe" "secret"]]
+                             (->>
+                               (get-users-on-site sess)))

+Most of the functions require you to pass an existing session.
+For example if you would like to know the list of groups on the server then all you need to do is:

+    (get-groups-on-site (logon-to-server "http://tableau-server.com" "TestSite" "JohnDoe" "secret"))

+The same goes for listing all users on the site:

+    (get-users-on-site (logon-to-server "http://tableau-server.com" "TestSite" "JohnDoe" "secret"))

+For a full list of available functions please refer to:

+* tableau-url-for
+* get-zip
+* get-status-from-http-exception
+* http
+* logindata
+* get-users-from-tableau-response
+* updateuserdata
+* adduserdata
+* add-or-remove-user-from-groupdata
+* delete-user-from-site
+* update-user
+* add-user
+* logon-to-server
+* signout
+* get-paginated-resource
+* get-users-on-site
+* get-users-from-group
+* get-groups-on-site
+* get-group-id
+* add-user-to-tableau-group
+* remove-user-from-tableau-group
+* query-user-on-site
+* with-tableau-rest-api

 ### Examples

 Example codes are located under `/doc` folder.
 For tableau data extracts you can check the clojure version of the [make order](https://github.com/starschema/clj-tableau/blob/master/doc/examples/make-order.clj) tableau sample.